EdgeApp/edge-docs/source/index.html.md

 }];
 ```

-Login to an Airbitz account with PIN.
+Login to an Edge account with PIN.
 Used to sign into devices that have previously been logged into using a full username & password

 | Param | Type | Description |
 | --- | --- | --- |